frappierer/unrefAemAssets/README.md

 # unrefAemAssets
-The Bash Script will help you to get all AEM Assets which are not related to a page.
+The bash script will help you to get all AEM Assets which are not related to a page.

 This can be helpfull to delete images you dont need or just for other debugging purposes.